CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

         metal_center: Fe                  # Chemical symbol of the desired metal center.
         metal_oxidation_state: 2          # Oxidation state of the desired metal center.
         total_charge: 0                   # Total charge of the complex.
         geometry: 2-1-1                   # Geometry of the complexes.
-Options: 2-1-1, 2-2, mer-3-2-1, mer-4-1-1, 5-1
+Options: `2-1-1`, `2-2`, `mer-3-2-1`, `mer-4-1-1`, `5-1`
         ligand_db_file: metalig           # Path to the ligand db file.
-Options: metalig, test_metalig, filepath or list of paths/keywords (see documentation).
+Options: `metalig`, `test_metalig`, filepath or list of paths/keywords (see documentation).
-        ligand_choice: random             # How to choose ligands from the db.
-Options: random, all
         max_num_complexes: 100            # Maximum number of complexes/isomers to generate.
+Integer or `all`.
-        isomers: all                      # Which isomers to generate.
-Options: lowest_energy, all
+        isomers: all                      # Which isomers to save for each complex.
+Options: `lowest_energy`, `all`
         #random_seed: 0                   # Optional.
 Random seed for reproducibility of results.
 Choose any integer.
         #forcefield: false                # Optional.
 Whether to optimize the structures after generation with a UFF force field.
-Recommended: false.
+Recommended: `false`.
         #bidentate_rotator: auto          # Optional.
 How to rotate bidentate ligands in square-planar complexes.
-Options: auto, horseshoe, slab.
-Recommended: auto.
+Options: `auto`, `horseshoe`, `slab`.
+Recommended: `auto`.
         #geometry_modifier_filepath:      # Optional.
 Path to a geometry modifier file to shift atoms in complexes.
         #complex_name_appendix:           # Optional.
 String to append to each randomly generated complex name for labeling purposes.

     #ffmovie: false                       # Optional.
-Whether to output a movie of the optimization process.
-Set to false to save disk space.
+Whether to output a movie (concatenated xyz file) of the forcefield optimization process.
     #concatenate_xyz: true                # Optional.
-Whether to concatenate the xyz files of the optimization process.
+Whether to save concatenated xyz files with all passed/failed complexes respectively.
     #verbosity: 2                         # Optional.
-Output verbosity level (0-3), recommended: 2.
+Output verbosity level (0-3), recommended: `2`.
     #same_isomer_names: true              # Optional.
 Whether to give the same name to isomers of the same complex and then to number them.
     #complex_name_length: 8               # Optional.
 Length for generated complex names, recommended: 8.